devops329/devops/instruction/security/security.md

 #### JWT Pizza database password

 The JWT Pizza Service is currently defined to store the database password in a local configuration file.
 If that file is ever accidentally posted to GitHub, or located on a compromised storage device, then it will give an attacker an essential piece to your security puzzle.
-Instead of storing the password in clear text in the configuration file several other options could have been used.
+Instead of storing the password in clear text in the configuration file, several other options could have been used.

 1. Encrypt the password in the configuration file.
 Require a private key to decrypt the password which is only obtainable if the device is executing with a given role in the AWS environment.
 1. Retrieve the password from the AWS secrets manager when the service starts up.
 Only allow the key to be retrieved from a device with a given role in the AWS environment.